rannerboy/corona-transition2/README.md

 The overridden functions also implement automatic transition cancelling.
 For example, each to() transition for a display object will be cancelled as soon as the display object has been removed.
 No need to keep track of transition refs and cancel them manually!

-This functionality can easily be tested like this:
+This auto-cancel functionality can easily be verified like this:

 ```lua
 transition.blink(displayObject, {